thanhhoajs/validator/README.md

 - `pattern(regex: RegExp, message?: string)`: Validates that the field matches a specific regex pattern.
 - `date(message?: string)`: Validates that the field is a valid date.
 - `url(message?: string)`: Validates that the field is a valid URL.
+- `trim(message?: string)`: Validates that the field has no leading or trailing whitespace.
+- `noWhitespace(message?: string)`: Validates that the field contains no whitespace.

 ## Advanced Usage